New French Extremity: Spectatorship

 Many writers who are broadly positive about new extreme films and see a particular ethical or political value in them, identify in the films an engaged mode of spectatorship.
-In other words, they suggest that new extreme films are ethically/politically engaged because they aggressively destabilise dominant interpretations of sex and violence, and because they challenge spectators to look at the world differently.
+In other words, they suggest that new extreme films are ethically/politically engaged because they aggressively destabilize dominant interpretations of sex and violence, and because they challenge spectators to look at the world differently.
 The disturbing and uncomfortable experience of watching new extreme films is seen as the means by which the films transform ways of seeing – spectatorship is ethical.

-The depiction of sex in Twentynine Palms has been read as revealing ‘alternative, non-pornographic ways of being sexual’ and thereby creates a ‘productive estrangement’ from mainstream and pornographic modes of spectatorship.
-Baise-moi has been read as presenting “a desire that operates subversively alongside rather than outside of the (masculine) imaginary”, while the films of Catherine Breillat are seen as disrupting “the relations of distance and control, on which viewing has been seen to depend, by her emphasis on the tactile”.
-Films such as Irreversible, Fat Girl, Trouble Every Day, A New Life, Antichrist, The Idiots have all been read in this way by scholars, suggesting that spectatorship itself can be seen as a central thematic concern for new extreme films.
+The depiction of sex in Twentynine Palms has been read as revealing 'alternative, non-pornographic ways of being sexual' and thereby creates a 'productive estrangement' from mainstream and pornographic modes of spectatorship.
+Baise-moi has been read as presenting "a desire that operates subversively alongside rather than outside of the (masculine) imaginary", while the films of Catherine Breillat are seen as disrupting "the relations of distance and control, on which viewing has been seen to depend, by her emphasis on the tactile".
+Films such as Irréversible, Fat Girl, Trouble Every Day, A New Life, Antichrist, and The Idiots have all been read in this way by scholars, suggesting that spectatorship itself can be seen as a central thematic concern for new extreme films.